Traditional Chinese marriage: Traditional divorce process

-The above law about unilateral divorce was in force from Tang Dynasty up to its final abolition in the Republic of China's Civil Code (Part IV) Section 5, passed in 1930.
+The above law about unilateral divorce was in force from the Tang dynasty up to its final abolition in the Republic of China's Civil Code (Part IV) Section 5, passed in 1930.

 Divorce in contemporary China

 After the establishment of the People's Republic in 1949, the country's new Marriage Law also explicitly provided for lawful divorces.
-Women were permitted to divorce their husbands and many did, sparking resistance from rural males especially.
+Women were permitted to divorce their husbands and many did, sparking resistance especially from rural males.
 Kay Ann Johnson reported that tens of thousands of women in north central China were killed for seeking divorces or committed suicide when blocked from doing so.

 Divorce was rare during the Mao era (1949–1976), but it has become easier and more commonplace in the post-reform era.
 A USC U.S.-China Institute article reports that the divorce rate in 2006 was about 1.4/1000 people, about twice what it was in 1990 and more than three times what it was in 1982.
-Still, the divorce rate in China is less than half what it is in the United States.
-One of the most important breakthroughs in the marriage institution were amendments added to the Marriage Law in 2001, which shortened the divorce-application procedure and added legitimate reasons for divorce, such as emphasizing the importance of faithfulness within a married couple, a response to rising failure of marriages due to unfaithful affairs during marriages that have come into public knowledge.
-With the rising divorce rates nowadays, public discussions and governmental organs often criticize the lack of effort in marriage maintenance which many couples express.
-This is evident, for example in the new 'divorce buffer zones' established in the marriage registration offices in certain provinces, which is a room where the couples wait, as a stage within the divorce application procedure, and are encouraged to talk things over and consider giving their marriage another chance.
-However, such phenomena don't contradict the increasing permissiveness of the systems and of married couples which lead to the constant growth in divorce rates in China.
+Still, the divorce rate in China is less than half of that in the United States.
+One of the most important breakthroughs in the marriage institution were amendments added to the Marriage Law in 2001, which shortened the divorce-application procedure and added legitimate reasons for divorce, including emphasizing the importance of faithfulness within a married couple.
+A response to rising failure of marriages due to unfaithful affairs during marriages has come into public knowledge.
+With rising divorce rates, public discussions and governmental organs often criticize the lack of effort in marriage maintenance which many couples express.
+This is evident, for example in the new 'divorce buffer zones' established in the marriage registration offices in certain provinces, which is a room where the couples wait, typically 30 days as a stage within the divorce application procedure, and are encouraged to talk things over and consider giving their marriage another chance.
+However, such phenomena has not decreased divorce rates in China.

 Amendments have also been made to Article 32 of the revised 2001 Marriage Law.
-Parties to a marriage can apply for Divorce under, and by showing, the following grounds:
+Parties to a marriage can apply for divorce under, and by showing, the following grounds: